boringprotocol/docs/docs/motherbored-basics/configuration-basics.md

 sidebar_position: 1
 ---

-## - Upgrade The Boring Protocol V2 -
+## - Upgrade To Boring Protocol V2 -

 ---
 ATTENTION: - FOLLOW THESE INSTRUCTIONS TO UPGRADE THE FIRMWARE ON YOUR NODE TO V2 -